tristanjuricek/knockoff/src/main/markdown/30-Implementation/10-Parsing/01-Parsing.markdown

 Parsing is done in three steps:

-1. Chunk Parsing - The document is shown as a Stream of block-like items.
+1. Chunk Parsing - The document is converted to a series of Chunk objects, each eventually mapping to a block.
+This is kicked off by the `ChunkStreamFactory`.

 2. Span Parsing - The spans of each chunk are identified.

 3. Object model creation.

 Note that things like block quotes and more complex lists turn into "documents